seldonlabs/OmniScanner/README.md

 ![example](example.png)

 ## Installation
+- Run the the installer for the latest version.
+- If you are installing OmniScanner for the first time you need to authorize `EDMCOverlay.exe` by running it from desktop at this location: `C:\Users\%USERPROFILE%\AppData\Local\EDMarketConnector\plugins\OmniScanner\EDMCOverlay\EDMCOverlay.exe`
-Simply unpack the plugin in the EDMC Plugin folder, restart ED Market Connector and pray the [Great Attractor][2].
+- Restart ED Market Connector and pray the [Great Attractor][2].

 ### Note for EDMCOverlay
 [EDMCOverlay][3] is an unsigned program so you need to "trust" it before running it, you can change its trust policies either by running it or using the file properties dialog.